Blog · Review Essay · Last reviewed June 19, 2026

 In that sense, the filter bubble is a reality-formatting machine.
 It does not need to lie.
 It can arrange truths in a way that trains expectation.
 It can overrepresent the familiar, underrepresent the difficult, and make surprise look like irrelevance.
 The user is not merely persuaded by content; the user is educated by the pattern of availability.

-This is why personalization belongs beside the site's concerns with recursive reality and synthetic consensus.
+This is why personalization belongs beside the concerns around recursive reality and synthetic consensus.
 A system observes a user, predicts a preference, presents a world, records the user's response to that world, and then updates its next presentation.
 The user and the system gradually co-produce a narrower reality, and each turn makes the narrowing feel more like evidence of who the user really is.

 The AI-Age Reading